MacArthur Thruway: History

 Construction of the MacArthur Thruway began in May 1962, took two years, and cost NT$260 million, including aid from the United States.
 The road opened on May 2, 1964.
 Originally, it was to be named Beiji 2nd Road (北基二路 (2nd Taipei–Keelung Road)), and it was later renamed Beiji Xin Road (北基新路 (New Taipei–Keelung Road)).
 After General Douglas MacArthur died a month before the road opened, the road was renamed in his honor.

 Unfortunately, the road was plagued with accidents.
 It was less than 8 m wide, with only one lane in each direction.
 There was no median to separate oncoming traffic, nor were there barriers along the side of the road.
 Traffic safety was not a well developed concept.
 Finally, the quality of the construction was poor.
 These factors led to a total of 51 accidents and casualties of 273 people within the first two years of the road's opening.
 The 1979 opening of National Freeway 1 superseded most of the MacArthur Thruway.

-The primary remaining section is from the MacArthur 1st Bridge to the Neihu Interchange of National Highway 1, about 2 km long.
+The primary remaining section is from the MacArthur 1st Bridge to the Neihu Interchange of National Freeway 1, about 2 km long.
 In 1980, it was renamed Section 6, Nanjing East Road.
+It was later rebuilt as an elevated expressway named Huandong Boulevard in 2001.
 The frontage road along this section was also renamed to Section 6, Nanjing East Road in 2009.

 The other remaining sections are parts of Kangning Street in Xizhi District, New Taipei and Lane 253, Shijian Road in Qidu District, Keelung.
 In 2019–20, two bridges on the latter road were rebuilt due to their condition and narrow width.